xnkhi/duatsite/src/content/docs/overview/package-manager.md

 Bundled with the Nile River comes the **Osiris Package Management System**, or **OPMS**.

-OPMS is a versatile package manager meant for NILE add-ons, small programs, scripts, general utilities and programs.
-OPMS is designed to cooperate with the system's native package manager, ensuring compatability between the two.
+OPMS is a lightweight package manager meant for NILE plugins, themes, and frontends.

 ## How it works